jerryekalbattle/Jlbattle1_assignment_4.py/README.md

 Depending on your transportation you can decrease your stress because when your traveling thats your break from
 ## How to Run

 python Jlbattle1_assignment_3.py

+#AI Citation
+The only assitance i used is picture of games not the code to get an exsample of where to stop